-Employer: 4.8% of gross payroll.
+Employer: 4.8% of covered payroll.

-The maximum monthly earnings for contribution purposes are equal to 45 times the monthly legal minimum wage.
-The monthly legal minimum wage is 36,607 CFA francs.
+The maximum monthly earnings for contribution purposes are equal to 45 times the legal monthly minimum wage.
+The legal monthly minimum wage is 36,607 CFA francs.

 Contributions are paid monthly by employers with 20 or more employees or quarterly by employers with 1 to 19 employees.